EldonGabriel/eldongabriel.github.io/_posts/2025-07-12-risk-assessment-nist-sp-800-30.md

 ## <center>Reflection & Next Steps</center>

 This exercise strengthened my understanding of structured risk analysis and decision-making.
 I will continue building on this by applying risk frameworks to more complex systems and scenarios.

-For deeper analysis and documentation, supporting reports will be made available upon request in line with MCSI academic policies.